 - Personalized promotions during wait times

-Customers want to know what’s going to happen, how the agent is going to help, and how long the whole process is likely to take.
-Setting clear expectations is an obvious, but often overlooked way to ensure that everyone is on the same page.
+Customers want to know what’s going to happen, how the call center agent is going to help, and how long it is likely to take to resolve their problem.
+Setting clear expectations is an obvious but often overlooked way to ensure that everyone is on the same page.

 The devil is in the details.
 One unclear instruction, misleading image, dead link or outdated article can ruin an entire customer episode.
-Artificial Intelligence holds the key to analyzing huge data sets in order to facilitate QA testing and to identify any high-effort hiccups that might damage the customer experience.
+Artificial Intelligence in the call center is key to analyzing huge data sets in order to facilitate QA testing and to identify any high-effort hiccups or mistakes that might damage the customer experience.

 Call deflection to self-service ensures customers receive the answers they are seeking in the most efficient manner.
 It also reduces the number of inbound calls routed to human agents.
-Instead, enquiries are rerouted to self-service channels such as FAQs, live chat, community forums, and knowledge center databases.
-However, these channels must be easily available and flawlessly designed to ensure they actually reduce customer effort.
+Instead, enquiries are rerouted to self-service channels such as FAQs, live chat, community forums, and knowledge center databases

 Anticipating a problem before it becomes a crisis is the key to happier customers, reduced customer effort and lower contact center volumes.
 While the concept of predictive maintenance has been around for decades, advances in AI have only recently enabled organizations like Vodafone to take advantage of the possibilities, by analyzing any potential issues and automatically contacting customers before they need to contact customer services.